-

 2. Data Visualisation

 Practising the skill: Learn tools like Tableau, Microsoft Power BI, or QlikView.
-Understand the fundamentals of excellent data visualisation to ensure that your graphs and charts are clear, simple, and actionable.
+Understand the fundamentals of data visualisation to ensure that your graphs and charts are clear, simple, and actionable.

 3. Data Cleaning